A Probability Lesson for Middle School Math

 - “I’m not going to put any on 2, because it still hasn’t come up.”

-When I started discussing this lesson with my student teacher, I searched for the lesson online, just in case it was around, and I found it right away.
+When my student teacher and I were planning for probability and I started discussing this lesson, I searched for it online, just in case it was still around, and I found it right away.
 Click HERE to see the full lesson plan from PBS.

 Have you played this probability game?